 Kate Carnell will step down from her role as CEO of the Australian Chamber of Commerce and Industry to become Australia’s first Small Business and Family Enterprise Ombudsman.

-“The Small Business Ombudsman will be able to make sure that where there are disputes, those disputes can be resolved without costly litigation,” small business Minster Kelly O’Dwyer said today in a press conference.
+“The Small Business Ombudsman will be able to make sure that where there are disputes, those disputes can be resolved without costly litigation,” small business Minster Kelly O’Dwyer said.

 “So often, we hear from small businesses that when they have a dispute, often with a bigger business, they feel completely disempowered by that, and they don’t have the funds or capacity to take it to court.
 With our Australian Small Business and Family Enterprise Ombudsman, we have someone who can ensure that those disputes are resolved without costly litigation and we can make sure there is a fair go for small business.”